avengerCoder/Game-Development/README.md

 # My-First-Game

-My first game development experience with JAVA
+My first game development and team work experience with JAVA

 ## <AC - Defender>

 # About the project

-This game was made in two weeks using Simple Grafics Library (A Academia de codigo internal grafics library),
+This game was made in two weeks using Simple Grafics Library (an <Academia de Código_> internal grafics library),

 ## Story